Data Analysis 10 min read

 Let’s model a creator at $5,000/month gross:

-At $5,000 gross, we’re netting $400/month per creator before accounting for acquisition costs.
-That’s not nothing, but it’s thin — and it means a creator who churns after 3 months has cost us money.
+At $5,000 gross, we’re netting $800/month per creator before accounting for acquisition costs.
+That’s viable but thin — and it means a creator who churns after 2-3 months may not have paid back the onboarding investment.

 The math changes meaningfully at $8,000 gross:

-The practical break-even per creator is roughly $3,750/month gross at our cost structure.
-Below that, we’re covering costs but not generating meaningful profit.
-We use this number as a floor for creator signings — if a creator is below $3,750 gross and doesn’t have a credible path to that level within 90 days, we pass.
+Every agency needs to calculate their own break-even per creator based on their cost structure.
+The minimum gross a creator needs to hit before you’re profitable depends on your chatter costs, overhead allocation, and split terms.
+Use that number as a floor for creator signings — if a creator is below your break-even and doesn’t have a credible path to that level within 90 days, pass.

 What the P&L Looks Like at Scale